iyobo/jollofjs/packages/isvalid/README.md

 ## Custom Validators

-Custom validators are for usage when the posibilities of the validation schema falls short.
+Custom validators are for usage when the possibilities of the validation schema falls short.
 Custom validators basically outsources validation to a custom function.

 Custom validators are specified by the `custom` field of a schema - instead of `type`.